laimis/stock-analysis/README.md

 The project uses event sourcing for tracking owned stocks, this has been a great exercise to try out different event approaches.

-## Stock analysis

-Using Akka to create components that can inspect a large batch of stocks and find ones that meet a certain criteria.
-For instance, find all stocks under $5 that have book value greater than that and a P/E less than 20.
-That sort of analysis.
-Results are stored in database and can be reviewed.

 ## Storage

-Using postgresql for events and analysis results
+Using postgresql for event storage.

 ## Stock information

-Stock information is provided by https://financialmodelingprep.com.
+Stock information is provided by https://financialmodelingprep.com and https://www.iexcloud.io/